-5.6 Waterford Ambulance Findings
+5.6 Waterford Ambulance Findings-

-Waterford Ambulance is a private contractor operating out of its privately owned building located at 454 Boston Post Road.
-They operate their ambulances out of this one location, providing one ambulance 24 hours a day.
-And one ambulance for 16 hours from 08:00-00:00.
+Waterford Ambulance is a private contractor operating out of its own building located at 454 Boston Post Road.
+They operate all their ambulances out of this one location, providing one ambulance serving Waterford 24 hours a day and another ambulance for 16 hours from 08:00 a.m. to midnight.
 Waterford Ambulance is a private contractor whose employees are not employed by the town of Waterford.
 The Waterford ambulance service pays Waterford an annual fee for using our radios, radio system, and dispatching services.

-The extent to which the Town will enter into providing ambulance service via Fire Services is a TBD topic for the future to be assessed by the new Fire Services Director.
+The extent to which the Town will enter into providing ambulance services via Fire Services is a TBD topic for the future to be assessed by the new Fire Services Director, Emergency Services Director and appropriate decision-makers.